 Addiction is a chronic and progressive disease.
 Without treatment, it can have undesirable outcomes.
 Fortunately, with evidence-based therapies and advancements in addiction science, there’s recently been a higher level of success.
 Seconal addiction can be extremely dangerous without medical intervention.
 The only way to mitigate these withdrawal symptoms is to start the continuum of care in a medical detoxification facility.

 This process allows for a safe transition into sobriety, and you’ll be placed in the 24/7 care of medical professionals.
 After detox, the clinicians will place you in a level of care that’s most suited to your specific needs.
 They could include:

 During your treatment, clinicians will address any underlying issues you may have, which could include a dual diagnosis.
 You’ll be required to attend various therapies to help correct these problems.
 Then you’ll learn how to cope with these triggers, which will help you understand why you started using in the first place.

-Barbiturate intoxication and overdose: MedlinePlus Medical Encyclopedia.
-Retrieved from from https://medlineplus.gov/ency/article/000951.htm
+Barbiturate intoxication and overdose: MedlinePlus Medical Encyclopedia. from https://medlineplus.gov/ency/article/000951.htm

 National Institute on Drug Abuse.
-The Science of Drug Use and Addiction: The Basics.
-Retrieved from from https://www.drugabuse.gov/publications/media-guide/science-drug-use-addiction-basics
+The Science of Drug Use and Addiction: The Basics. from https://www.drugabuse.gov/publications/media-guide/science-drug-use-addiction-basics